mechanicles/mechanicles.github.io/_posts/2018-03-04-faster-system-tests.md

    failing.
 2. Sometimes we did get this error `Timeout::Error: execution expired`.
 3. We were getting `Net::ReadTimeout` issues intermittently.
-4. Initial system test was taking too much time to run after Rails starts the server (In our case Puma).
+4. Initial system test was taking too much time to run when Rails starts the server (In our case Puma).

 For the **1st issue**, We have followed this excellent [blog post](https://robots.thoughtbot.com/automatically-wait-for-ajax-with-capybara) which helped us to resolve post Ajax assertions checking.
 We also have modified our flow for system testing, we have created a separate private method for user sign in.
-Our sign-in page uses Ajax request in the background because of the Turbolinks.
-We created a method called `user_sign_in`, and we call it before every system test like this,
+Our main sign-in page uses Ajax request in the background because of the Turbolinks.
+We created a method called `user_sign_in`, and we call it before every system test where current user context is required.

 ```ruby
   def setup